sleede/fab-manager/doc/docker-compose_readme.md

 \curl -sSL prepare-vps.sleede.com | bash
 ```

-<a name="install-fabmanager"></a>
+<a name="install-fab-manager"></a>
-## Install Fabmanager
+## Install Fab-Manager

-### Setup script

-Run the following command to retrieve the initial configuration files.
+Run the following command to install Fab-Manager.
-This script will also guide you through the installation process by checking the requirements and asking you some configuration elements.
+This script will guide you through the installation process by checking the requirements and asking you the configuration elements.

 ```bash
 \curl -sSL setup.fab-manager.com | bash